-Mindfulness is a practice that supports the capacity to stay focused on what you are doing as you are doing it – a powerful antidote to the distractible nature of the mind and information overload.
+Mindfulness is a practice that supports the capacity to stay focused on what you are doing as you are doing it.
+A powerful antidote to the distractible nature of the mind and information overload.

-I’ve been meditating for many years but there are still days when I feel like it’s something I need to tick of the to do list.
-On some days particularly when I’m in the middle of a big project, it can feel hard to put even ten minutes aside for meditation practice.
-The driven voice in my head tries to convince me that this practice of pausing and connecting with presence, is a waste of time.
-It’s a compelling voice particularly on days when it feels like there are so many urgent things to do.
+I’ve been meditating for many years.
+But there are still days when I feel like it’s something I need to tick of the to do list.
+On some days, particularly when I’m in the middle of a big project, it can feel hard to put even ten minutes aside for meditation practice.
+The driven voice in my head tries to convince me that this practice of pausing and connecting with presence is a waste of time.
+It’s a compelling voice.
+Particularly on days when it feels like there are so many urgent things to do.
 But it’s especially on those days, when I manage to recognise those sabotaging thoughts for what they are, that I find so much benefit from meditating.

-When I sit to meditate on these days, I immediately notice the tightness in my chest and throat and the underlying agitation of my stress.
+When I sit to meditate on these days, I immediately notice the tightness in my chest and throat.
+I feel the underlying agitation of my stress.
 I notice my mind is spewing out to do lists in a way that makes it nearly impossible to resist getting up and just doing it all.
 Then I see what is happening.
 Ah, agitation is here.
-It’s through making room for meditation, that I get to more consciously connect with myself and my state of being and realise that my sense of urgency and drivenness is actually being fuelled from a physical state of tension and stress.
+It’s through making room for meditation that I get to more consciously connect with myself and my state of being.
+I realise that my sense of urgency and drivenness is actually being fuelled from a physical state of tension and stress.

 The gift of meditation is that it has taught me how to relate to my thoughts in a completely revolutionary way.
 I can’t believe this education isn’t mandatory from primary school.
 I wonder how my life may have been different with this discerning lens on my inner experience.
 Through the practice of meditation I have come to realise and understand that thoughts can be likened to having a radio on in the background of your mind, and sometimes the channels that you’re tuned into are full of rubbish.

 When you believe that all the thoughts you have are the truth of the matter, your possibilities can be very limited by limiting beliefs and self-stories.
-If we take all our thoughts as authorities on the matter, we stay trapped in pre-existing beliefs that could be obstructing our full potential.
+If we take all our thoughts as authorities on the matter, we can stay trapped in pre-existing beliefs that could be obstructing our full potential.

 “Your beliefs become your thoughts.
 Your thoughts become your words.
-Your words become your actions.
+Then your words become your actions.
 Your actions become your habits.
-Your habits become your values.
-Your values become your destiny.”[Gandhi]
+Soon your habits become your values.
+Your values become your destiny.” –Gandhi

 So how do you know which thoughts are valuable and which thoughts are to be disregarded.
 It’s usually the negative thoughts that have a particular power to affect our destiny.
-So next time you are having a thought which in some way is self critical, judgemental, worried or stressed, take a mindful moment, pause, and ask yourself if this thought is supporting you to be the person you want to be, and live in the way you want to live?
+So next time you are having a thought which in some way is self critical, judgemental, worried or stressed, take a mindful moment.
+Pause.
+Ask yourself if this thought is supporting you to be the person you want to be?
+Is it helping you live in the way you want to live?

 Five steps to finding greater emotional freedom through mindfulness

 Notice when you are having a thought that is negative or creating emotional discomfort

-2. Ask yourself, is this thought moving me towards or away from what I value and how I want to be living?
+Ask yourself, is this thought moving me towards or away from what I value and how I want to be living?

 If you discover the thought is moving you away from who you want to be and how you want to live in the world, then simply let the thought go and unhook from the toxic radio station in your mind that is sending you unhelpful messages.
 Realise that this thought, is just a thought and not an authority.

-4. Take a moment to bring compassion to yourself as you recognise and uncover the underlying emotion that is fuelling these negative, unhelpful thought streams.
+Take a moment to bring compassion to yourself as you recognise and uncover the underlying emotion that is fuelling these negative, unhelpful thought streams.

-Elise Bialylew is the founder of Mindful in May, an online global mindfulness campaign that teaches thousands of people each year to meditate whilst raising funds to build clean water projects in the developing world.
-A doctor trained in psychiatry turned social entrepreneur, she’s passionate about supporting individuals and organisations to develop inner tools to flourish and offers workshops and training at The Mind Life Project.
+Dr Elise Bialylew is the founder of Mindful in May, an online global mindfulness campaign that teaches thousands of people each year to meditate whilst raising funds to build clean water projects in the developing world.
+She’s a doctor, trained in psychiatry, turned social entrepreneur.
+She’s passionate about supporting individuals and organisations to develop inner tools to flourish.
+Workshops and training are offered at The Mind Life Project.
 Her work has featured in the Huffington Post, New York Times, and on Australian television.
 This article was originally published on The Huffington Post.

 Share this post